fpjohnston/TECO-64/doc/basics.md

 When you type the character you have designated as \<DELIM\>, TECO receives an ESCape character, and an \` (accent grave) is echoed.
 (If you are not using an ESCape surrogate — that is, you are actually pressing an ESCape key — a dollar sign is echoed.)
 The accent grave character is used in examples throughout this manual to represent typed \<DELIM\>s.
-Note that the carriage return character has no special significance to TECO; only the \<DELIM\>\<DELIM\>
+Note that the carriage returncharacter has no special significance to TECO; only the
-forces execution of the command string.
+\<DELIM\>\<DELIM\> forces execution of the command string.

 TECO executes command strings from left to right until either all commands have been executed or a command error is recognized.
 It then prints an